ashleykinard/ashleykinard.github.io/resume.md

 * Peer review other writers' work to ensure it meets cPanel's style guide standards.
 * Create tutorial video content.

-##### Accomplishments

-* Participated in the migration of cPanel's [Confluence](https://www.atlassian.com/software/confluence)-based documentation to [Hugo](https://gohugo.io/)-based documentation.
-This project included converting, formatting, and refactoring document presentation for all of our published documents.
-* Highly-involved in the conversion project of our Confluence-based API documentation to [OpenAPI](https://swagger.io/)-style documentation.
-Work in this project involved:
-  * Converting existing documentation to the OpenAPI format and ensuring that the information was accurate and properly migrated to the new format.
-  * Peer reviewing others' pull requests in the project.
-  * Working as a project Subject Matter Expert (SME) to provide help and guidance to others.
-  * Participating in discussions about the cPanel style guide for OpenAPI document formatting.
-  * Reviewing and merging finalized files to the project repository.
-* Managed converting the [Manage2](https://docs.cpanel.net/knowledge-base/cpanel-product/cpanel-glossary#manage2) developer and API documentation to Hugo.
-This solo project involved creating a directory framework to house the documents in and also revising the existing documentation format.

 #### Pipe & Tube QA Document Coordinator at DistributionNOW
 *Houston, Texas*